grassehh/pso-matchmaker/PRIVACY.md

 * Send you a direct messages when the match your registered in is ready;
 * Notify and inform other users that you are signed into the matchmaking;
 * Save statistics about how many times you signed into the matchmaking, in order to improve our service.
+* Moderate and keep the community as safest as possible by linking your Discord account with your Steam account

 By accessing and using our services, you consent to the processing and transfer of your information in and to the United States and other countries.